-Global Health (available via CAB Direct) is a bibliographic database which focuses on research literature in public health and medical health sciences.
+Global Health (available as part of the CABI Database through Web of Science) is a bibliographic database which focuses on research literature in public health and medical health sciences.
 Derived from over 7,000 journals, reports, books and conferences, Global Health contains over 2.5* million scientific records from 1973 to the present.
 Publications from over 100 countries in 50 languages are abstracted, and all relevant non-English-language papers are translated to give access to research not available through any other database.
 Proceedings, patents, thesis papers, electronic publications and relevant but difficult-to-find literature sources are also part of this database.

 The Model Practices Program honors and recognizes local public health practice and promotes the sharing of these outstanding practices among local health departments.
 You may access these findings and past awards through this database.

 Provided by the US National Library of Medicine, PubMed is a freely available database containing more than 26 million citations for biomedical literature from MEDLINE, life sciences journals, and online books.

 Scopus is an abstract and citation database of research literature and quality web sources in the medical, scientific, technical, social sciences, and arts and humanities fields.
 Scopus covers nearly 18,000 titles from more than 5,000 publishers, and more half of its content comes from outside the U.S. The database provides powerful citation analysis tools for articles, authors, institutions, and journal metrics.